 We Melbournians get our fair share of wet weather which is why we at Endpoint Plumbing believe rainwater harvesting can help to save planets most precious resource… water.

 Did you know that only 1% of the world’s water is safe to drink?

 And we have all seen the heartbreaking images of the farmers affected by drought.

 So, when you think about it, rainwater harvesting can indeed save our planet and here’s how.

 Looking around at our beautiful beaches, lakes and rivers you can see that water is in abundance, however only 1% of the world’s water is suitable for human and animal consumption.
 Couple this with an ever growing human population inevitably places a large strain on our water system.

 What’s more, it’s expected that by 2020 our demand for water will increase by 800 million extra Litres per day.
 Moreover, Melbourne is Australia’s largest growing city and with average melbournian using 160L of water every day, this puts an enormous strain on the water supply.
 In fact the Victorian government have initiated a water efficiency program called target 155 which aims to reduce individual water consumption by 6L every day, which could be easily done with rainwater harvesting.

 How does rainwater harvesting work?

 Simply put, as the rain hits your roof, it then runs off into your gutters and downpipes that is connected to your rainwater tank.
 Meaning, you can use this water for irrigation (which is in fact better for your plants because it’s free from hard minerals that tap water has), washing your clothes and even flushing your toilets.
-We can help you instal a rainwater harvesting system, and ensure the design of the collection system maximises efficiency.
+We can help you install a rainwater harvesting system, and ensure the design of the collection system maximizes efficiency.